benmcbenben/ipsla_configurator/README.md

-# ansible_ipsla_configurator
+# ipsla_configurator
-Uses ansible to configurate an IP sla
+Configures an IP SLA on a device